Skilled Maritime Injury Lawyers For Injured Bering Sea Fishermen

 Complex federal maritime laws govern fishing vessel sinking cases in the Bering Sea.
 Where it can be shown that the vessel sank as the result of unseaworthiness, neglected maintenance and repairs, or negligent operation of the vessel, the families of Alaska fishermen killed working in the Bering Sea are entitled to compensatory damages.
 These damages may include compensation for predeath pain and suffering; loss of economic support; and loss of care, nurture and guidance to the deceased children.

-Trueb & Beard LLC, understands how the death of an Alaska fisherman impacts the deceased crewman’s family for the rest of their lives.
+Trueb Berne & Beard, LLP, understands how the death of an Alaska fisherman impacts the deceased crewman’s family for the rest of their lives.
 The family of every crewman who dies while working in the Bering Sea deserves to have an experienced maritime injury lawyer protecting their rights to fair compensation.
 For a free consultation, call 425-403-1900 or send us a message online today.